-First, you must create an account or login with your existing account on PSI True exams website.
-Next, you can schedule your exam in your nearest test centers.
+First, you must create an account or log in with your existing account on PSI True exams website.
+Next, you can schedule your exam at your nearest test center.

 All FAA written exams have online scheduling.
 Likewise, they have a toll-free number where you can talk to a customer service representative to schedule your exam date and time.

 Schedule the most convenient date and the testing center that is closest to you.

 The FAA written exams cost only 150 USD.
 The registration fee is the same for the private pilot written test and the FAA instrument written exam.